-At the Brantford Airport Wednesday August 30, 2017Gates open 11AM – Flying show 2PM to 5PM
+At the Brantford Airport Wednesday August 29, 2018Gates open 11AM – Flying show 2PM to 5PM

 Arrive early to avoid traffic!
 Gates open at 11 AM.
 Flying show 2 PM — 5 PM.

-Captain Matthew Kutryk is the pilot for the 2017 CF-18 Demo flying his specially painted CF-18 Hornet commemorating Canada's 150th Anniversary of Confederation.
+The 2018 CF-18 Hornet commemorates the 60 years of the North American Aerospace Defense Command.
 As the Royal Canadian Air Force’s frontline multi-role fighter, the modernized CF-18 is used for air defence, air superiority, tactical support, training, aerobatic demonstration and aerospace testing and evaluation.
 Its twin engines generate enough thrust to lift 24 full-size pick-up trucks off the ground.

-Making Brantford its only airshow appearance this season and with a rare solo performance, the mighty Lancaster is sporting a 2017 temporary scheme as KB700, the “Ruhr Express” – Canada’s first built Lancaster.
+Making Brantford its only airshow appearance this season, the mighty Lancaster is sporting a 2018 temporary scheme of Wing Commander Guy Gibson's aircraft, AJ-G ED932 in honour of the Dambuster's 75th Anniversary.
 Thousands of Canadian airmen and ground crew served with RCAF and RAF Lancaster squadrons in England during World War II.
-UPDATE - August 28 - Unfortunately the Lancaster will not appear as it is still waiting for parts to complete a mechanical repair.

 Formed in 1967, the team continue to perform thrilling aerobatic shows and breathtaking fly pasts in their CT-114 Tutor jet.
 The Snowbirds are honoured to uphold their proud legacy to inspire all Canadians by showcasing the skill, professionalism, and teamwork of the men and women of the Canadian Armed Forces.